Coros Pace Pro – GNSS Accuracy Test Result

 Points of Interest

-Here, I run a sharp bend near a building in Twickenham, home of World Rugby and the Cabbage Patch 10-miler, then under a shop’s awning.
+As shown in the image below, I run a sharp bend near a building in Twickenham, home of World Rugby and the Cabbage Patch 10-miler, then under a shop’s awning.
 Pace Pro was relatively poor here, taking over 30 metres to recover to a more accurate position toward the bottom of the image.
+In the lead-in to this section where satellite reception was Ok, Pace Pro started to falter.

 Again, this next section is poor, where I run in the middle of a minor road with 3-metre walls on either side and tree cover in places.
 Watches are usually better than this, and I consider errors of over 5m poor.